Obermatt research on 6,500 stocks in almost 100 markets.

 If you cannot find a stock, please let us know.

-In addition to traditional stock indices by region and country, Obermatt also provides markets defined by social, environmental and corporate governance criteria.
-These market sectors are called Focus Markets.
-Each Focus Market has a specific stock focus, such as a common investment theme that all stocks in the focus share.
-Obermatt is unique in its ability to identify all stocks in each focus market, free of charge.
+In addition to traditional stock indices by region and country, Obermatt also provides markets defined by, for example, social, environmental and corporate governance criteria.
+These categories are called Investment Themes.
+Each Category has a specific stock focus, such as a common Investment Theme that all stocks in the category share.
+Obermatt is unique in its ability to identify all stocks in each Investment Theme, free of charge.

 The key financial metrics for investment decisions

 We cannot predict the future.
 In addition, a large part of the general expectations for the future is already included in the share price.
 Obermatt limits its analysis to past performance and measures the operational performance of the company with the Growth rank.
 The Obermatt CEO of the Year rankings are assessed in the same way.

 Top 10 quality standards